LCC-CIT/CS210-CourseMaterials/LectureNotes/CS210-Unit09-0-Overview.md

 ## Announcements for Fall 2025

-There will be no class on Thursday since the college will be clsed Thursday through Sunday, 11/27&ndash;11/30, for the Thanksgiviing holiday.
+There will be no class on Thursday since the college will be closed Thursday through Sunday, 11/27&ndash;11/30, for the Thanksgiviing holiday.

 ## Registration for Winter Term 2026